-3 credits Prerequisite: 622; statistics course; or permission of instructor.
-Provides students with an understanding of quantitative and qualitative methodologies and the use of descriptive and inferential statistics in analyzing research data.
+Prerequisite S22; statistics course; or permission of instructor.
+Provides students with an understanding of quantitative and qualitative methodologies and the use of descriptive and the section of the statistics of the section o inferential statistics in analyzing research data.

-- HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT: SMALL SOCIAL SYSTEMS 3 credits 631 Prerequisite: graduate status or permission of instructor.
-This course focuses on understanding the human behavior and life cycle development of people as individuals and as members of families and other small groups. - 632 HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT: LARGE SYSTEMS 3 credits Prerequisites: 631 or permission of instructor.
-This course focuses on the human behavior of people as members of larger social systems including formal and informal organizations, communities and institutions 646
+- HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT: SMALL SOCIAL SYSTEMS 3 credits Prerequisite: graduate status or permission of instructor.
+This course focuses on understand-ing the human behavior and life cycle development of people as individuals and as members of families and other small groups. - HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT: LARGE SYSTEMS 632 3 credits Prerequisites: 631 or permission of instructor.
+This course focuses on the human behavior of people as members of larger social systems including formal and informal organizations, communities and institutions.

-SOCIAL WELFARE POLICY I 3 credits Prerequisite: graduate status or permission of instructor.
-Examines the historical, philosophical and value bases of social welfare as well as the relationship between social work practice, policy and service delivery.
+646 SOCIAL WELFARE POLICY I

+Prerequisite: graduate status or permission of instructor.
+Examines the historical, philosophical and value bases of social welfare as well as the relationship between social work practice. policy and service delivery.